AlexAn75541/MiaSitas/README.md

 Please see the [Setup Page](https://docs.vocard.xyz) in the docs to run this bot yourself!

 ## Need Help?
-Join the [Vocard Support Discord](https://discord.gg/wRCgB7vBQv) for help or questions.
+Join the [Vocard Support Discord](https://discord.gg/wRCgB7vBQv) for help or questions or contact 'aretzera' on discord.